 The calm that follows?
 It’s the brain’s way of saying “phew!” because the anxiety is gone from conscious thought.

 And it’s in your control.

-If you’re up for trying this, head over to grab the free mapping workbook bundle to craft your own system towards making progress on your personal quest, build up your own connections and feel fiercely resilient.
+If you’re up for trying this, head over to the free resource library to craft your own system towards making progress on your personal quest, build up your own connections and feel fiercely resilient.
 You’ll also get monthly email updates and special list-only offers.
-Click here to sign up!